 You can also read some books about blogging.

-Is blogging worth it and still relevant in 2022?
+Is blogging still worth it in 2023?

 Blogging continues to grow – from 2014 to 2020, there were 10 million more bloggers in the US alone.
 And it’s on trend.